alivalehi/crn/site/documentation.md

 lambda_flag=0;
 input_flag = 0;
 ```
+These lines are used to define some flags to make sure that the parameters that we are going to ask from a user completely gathered.

-Following section is for getting data from users.
+After making sure that the interface has this ability to completely asks for the required information we start asking users different questions to make sure that configure the system accordingly.Following section is for getting data from users.
 Users are being asked to provide values for the simulation for example type of framing type of input process....

 ```matlab
 display('starting CRN channel queue simulation...');